SunnyPanchani/2_machine-learning/home-loan-default-ml/README.md

   - Feature scaling
 - Model: XGBoost Classifier
 - HTML UI using Flask + Bootstrap
+- Highly imbalanced dataset
+  (Only ~8% of applicants in training data actually defaulted)
 - Prediction threshold: **0.69** (i.e., if probability ≥ 0.69, classified as *Default*)

 ---